MirRoR4s/PortSwigger/Server side topics/File upload vulnerabilities/README.md

 You can try sending `OPTIONS` requests to different endpoints to test for any that advertise support for the `PUT` method.

-## How to prevent file upload vulnerabilities
+## 九.
+How to prevent file upload vulnerabilities

 Allowing users to upload files is commonplace and doesn't have to be dangerous as long as you take the right precautions.
 In general, the most effective way to protect your own websites from these vulnerabilities is to implement all of the following practices: